 Regarding the structures in disuse or considered a public nuisance, they report that they have unoccupied structures basically abandoned by their registered owners.
-For these purposes, they recommend that under the provisions of Law 107-2020, those structures be identified that, due to their condition of Public Nuisance, can be recovered and inventoried within the needs of providing housing to the most pressing sectors.
+For these purposes, they recommend that under the provisions of Act 107-2020, as amended, (Municipal Code) those structures be identified that, due to their condition of Public Nuisance, can be recovered and inventoried within the needs of providing housing to the most pressing sectors.